DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # To the future
-- I'd like to replace the photos in the launcher with screenshots as well, but I'm not sure how to achieve it just yet.
+- I'd like to replace the carousel (Wallpaper's) in RSI launcher with screenshots as well, but I'm not sure how to achieve it just yet.

 - allowing you to select your directory only once rather than having the locations hardcoded into each system [ACHIEVED AS OF 10/03/23]